 Perhaps the most popular way to prioritize and set up your price extensions is to play around with price sorting to see which price ranges work best for your business objectives.

 When you begin making another price extension, Google’s default model shows you a price extension going from the lowest possible priced product to the most expensive.
-This type of price extension, from lowest to highest price, is the most widely recognized and popular.
+This type of price extension, from the lowest to the highest price, is the most widely recognized and popular.
 This is no surprise when attempting to sell something, regardless of whether it is a service or product.
 Consumers will forever be looking for promotions or special offers.
 If your target audience is continually searching for discount offers, then Ben Givon recommends that you don’t hesitate to implement a price-sorted price extension value expansion going from the cheapest to most expensive product or service.

 In any case, arranging price extensions from cheapest to most expensive may not be suitable for every Google ads account.
 But why?